Make-School-Courses/ARCHIVE-MOB-5-Advanced-Mobile-App-Development/05-Distributing-Information/Readme.md

 ## Notifications & NotificationCenter
-Notifications allow us to broadcast information (1 to N) Sender has no information about which objects have subscribed to notifications This communication pattern is based of the Observer pattern.
+Notifications allow us to broadcast information (1 to N) Sender has no information about which objects have subscribed to notifications.

+This communication pattern is based of the [Observer pattern](https://en.wikipedia.org/wiki/Observer_pattern) and Event Hub.
 In the observer pattern, we have an object called a **Subject**, this subject maintains a list of dependencies known as **Observers** which are notified when state changes.

 ### Posting a notification